 I’ve been blessed to spend time with rod, gun and bow in an awful lot of wonderful places, but I’ve never been anywhere quite like the Arctic National Wildlife Refuge.
 It’s truly so far outside the scope of my other experiences as to defy comparison.
 I don’t know that you’ll ever have the chance to visit the Refuge—not many of us do—but if the opportunity arises, you should go.
 Go for the fishing, which is excellent, or for the hunting, which by all accounts is superb, or simply to touch and feel a place that can’t help but resonate in your heart.

-And if you do go, give thanks for a vast landscape that hold everything from griz and caribou and dall sheep to polar bear and musk ox.
+And if you do go, give thanks for a vast landscape that holds everything from griz and caribou and dall sheep to polar bear and musk ox.
 It’s a damn special place, and we should all pray that it stays that way.